Counseling Services Records Policy

 Counseling Records Storage and Maintenance

-Counseling Records are stored in paper format under double lock.
-In accordance with South Carolina state law, Counseling Records are maintained for a period of at least five years after the last date that service was rendered to the client, unless otherwise required by law.
+Although Counseling Services has transitioned to Electronic Health Records, some past Counseling Records are stored in paper format under double lock.
+In accordance with South Carolina state law, these paper Counseling Records are maintained for a period of at least five years after the last date that service was rendered to the client, unless otherwise required by law.
 After that time, charts are destroyed in a manner that assures their confidentiality.

 Statements in this policy do not prohibit Counseling Services staff from releasing limited information to specified university personnel, community members, family members, or other identified individuals as requested in writing by a client.
 Such a request may assist in communication with a referral source, continuity of care, or in other matters that may facilitate the treatment of the client.